salonisikarwar/Ecommerce-DBMS-Project/README.md

-E-commerce Database Project in MySQL
+E-commerce Database Project (MySQL)

-This is a complete database project for an e-commerce platform, built using MySQL.
-It includes the full database schema, sample data to test with, and advanced features like triggers and stored procedures.
+This project is a complete database system for an e-commerce platform, built with MySQL.
+It includes:

+Full database schema

+Sample data for testing

+Advanced features like triggers and stored procedures

+Example queries to interact with the system

-How to Set Up
+🚀 How to Set Up
-To get this project running on your local machine, follow these steps:
+📌 Prerequisites

+MySQL Server

-Prerequisites: You need to have MySQL Server and MySQL Workbench installed.
+MySQL Workbench

+⚡ Installation Steps

+Clone this repository or download the files.

+Open MySQL Workbench.

-Run the SQL Scripts: Open MySQL Workbench and run the files from the sql_scripts folder in this exact order:
+Run the SQL scripts from the /sql_scripts/ folder in the following order:

-1_Complete_Setup_MySQL.sql — Creates the database and all tables.
+1_Complete_Setup_MySQL.sql → Creates the database and all tables.

-2_Sample_Data_MySQL.sql — Fills the tables with sample data.
+2_Sample_Data_MySQL.sql → Populates tables with sample data.

-3_Advanced_Features_MySQL.sql — Adds the triggers and stored procedures.
+3_Advanced_Features_MySQL.sql → Adds triggers and stored procedures.

-4_Queries_MySQL.sql — Contains many example queries you can run to test the database.
+4_Queries_MySQL.sql → Example queries to test the database.

-Database Schema
+🗄️ Database Schema

-This is the final schema that is created by the setup script.
-It shows all the tables and how they are related.
+The final schema created includes all tables and their relationships.

-Folder Structure
-/sql_scripts/: Contains all the SQL files needed to build and test the database.

-/diagrams/: Contains the conceptual and physical ER diagrams for the project.
+👉 See /diagrams/ folder for both conceptual and physical ER diagrams.